GUVSWMD

 Smoke & Carbon Monoxide Detectors

 Detectors may be disposed of as trash in Vermont.
 Please remove the batteries and recycle them at your local transfer station or hardware store.
 Some smoke detectors may contain a small amount of radioactive material but they are an exempt radioactive product.
+Many major manufacturers suggest you return the old units to them for recycling and disposal.
+First Alert, BRK Electronics, and Family Guard brand detectors can be returned by calling ahead to process a return: 1-800-323-9005.

 Steel Cans